heig-vd-dai-course/heig-vd-dai-course-solutions/README.md

-# HEIG-VD DAI Course - Code examples
+# HEIG-VD DAI Course - Solutions

 This repository contains the solutions to the practical contents related to the [main repository](https://github.com/heig-vd-dai-course/heig-vd-dai-course).